-Energia gas and power – The largest private supplier of electricity in Serbia19.
-April 2017. / News Serbia Energy
+Energia gas and power – The largest private supplier of electricity in Serbia, News Serbia Energy

 Energia Gas and Power is the second supplier of electricity in Serbia according the amount it delivers to end customers.